sergio-schmiegelow/RTL-TV/README.md

 The video encoding format is proprietary as follow:
  * Each frame contains a full image (there is no line sync)
  * The frame format is:
+   * Header:
      * A sync sequence (24 bit “gold” code, to be easily detected by cross correlation);
      * A maximum pixel value level reference;
-   * A minimum pixel value level reference;
+     * A minimum pixel value level reference.
    * The image pixel values serialized.

-   * The frames are upsampled and modulated in AM
+The frames are upsampled and modulated in AM.

 The frequencies and sample rates are currently hard coded.

 ## Files description